“Culture Eats Strategy for Breakfast.” This notorious quote by Peter Drucker seems more relevant than ever these days.

 Failure, though, is a tricky thing to tackle.
 In a positive culture, leaders let their employees know it’s okay to fail sometimes and inspire them to learn from that failure.
 Almost 80% of employees said they would stay with the employer if they felt they are allowed to fail.

-At Dropbox, failure is taken as a chance to learn new things and develop.
-Their effective “You’re smart, figure it out” strategy encourages their employees to sort things out themselves instead of being shown how to do something.
+At Dropbox, they take failure as a chance to learn new things and develop.
+Their effective “You’re smart, figure it out” strategy encourages their employees to sort things out themselves instead of the leaders showing them how to do something.
 This has driven innovation and increased employee satisfaction.

 4. Always appreciate good work